Gita Shahi: Career

 Shahi's second movie was Pandav.
 She played role of a village girl who takes revenge for her family's massacre.
 With success as Nepalese movie actress and model, Shahi appeared on the cover of Glamour Plus Magazine, Kamana Magazine, Madhyapur Magazine and other magazines.
 Another television serial featuring Shahi was Aparajita which was broadcast by Nepal Television, and had 50 plus episodes.
 Her name in the serial was Salina.
 Aparajita was family drama in which she appeared from start to end as Lead Actress.
 With this success, she appeared in more music videos for Nepalese modern songs, Lok Dohari (folk songs) and also for bhajan songs.

 Shahi's third movie was Jungali Maya in which she played Rumati, a village girl role from Raute community (Nomadic Tibeto-Burman ethnic group).
 Following years she played in other Nepalese movies like Jungali Manchey, Kheladi and also in several Newari movies, top three being Maya Re Ratna, Nipho Swan and Matina.
 In Maya Re Ratna movie, her name was Hasana as a lead artist and in Nipho Swan movie, she played as Prakriti.
 Jungali Manchey is Shahi's another Box Office Hit movie celebrating 51 days.
 The movie celebrated 51 days in popular cinema halls in Kathmandu like Guna Cinema Gwarko and Astha Narayan Pictures Kathmdandu.
 She appeared as guest artist in Naina Resham movie.

-Shahi also worked as Video Jockey in the popular entertainment programs, Sangeet Sandhya broadcast by Nepal Television and Rajatpat broadcast by Kantipur Television.
-Sangeet Sandhya was entertainment program related to music, songs and music videos updates.
-Rajatpat was movie updates program with movie news, events, film and celebrity reports.
-She was adored by audience for this role too.
-Shahi has also successful done modeling for known & reputable brands.
-She promoted songs, new designs, products, clothing and services via commercials, television shows, magazine and Fashion shows.
-Some of the top brands which she promoted via commercials were Merina Impex related to clothing (shirting and suiting), Himal Cement related to housing and Number 1 related to Condom.
-She also worked on health awareness commercials related to pregnancy care and stretchers use.
+Shahi also worked as a video jockey on the popular entertainment programs Sangeet Sandhya, broadcast by Nepal Television, and Rajatpat, broadcast by Kantipur Television.
+Sangeet Sandhya was an entertainment program featuring updates on music, songs, and music videos.
+Rajatpat was a movie-update program featuring movie news, events, and reports on films and celebrities.
+She was also adored by the audience for this role.
+Shahi also successfully modeled for well-known and reputable brands.
+She promoted songs, new designs, products, clothing, and services through commercials, television shows, magazines, and fashion shows.
+Some of the notable brands she promoted through commercials included Merina Impex, a clothing company specializing in shirting and suiting; Himal Cement, related to housing; and Number 1, a condom brand.
+She also appeared in health-awareness commercials related to pregnancy care and the use of stretchers.

 Personal life

-In July 2015, Shahi married Gyanesh Buda, Software Engineer.
-The marriage happened in one of the holy temples in capital Kathmandu, Nepal according to Hindu rituals.
-Currently she is living in USA with her husband.
-The couple has two kid, one is a boy he is gonna be 4 years old and a baby girl she is about 6 month and half.
+In July 2015, Shahi married Gyanesh Buda, a Software Engineer.
+The marriage happened in one of the holy temples in the capital, Kathmandu, Nepal according to Hindu rituals.
+Currently, she is living in the USA with her husband.
+The couple has two kids, one boy and one girl.